willkoehler/my_blog/_posts/2014-12-22-alternate-route-options-for-the-olentangy-trail.md

 paint to bike lanes along the curved sections to increase visibility and discourage cars from drifting into the bike lane (taking the "racing line").

-Ring up utility covers, bringing them up to even hight with the road.
+Ring up utility covers, bringing them up to even height with the road.

 Add bike-friendly grids to the
 [drainage grates](https://www.flickr.com/photos/108988395@N05/15989372446/in/set-72157647422248523)